 We don’t have words for how this seductively simple, satiating summer sipper makes us feel.
 Suffice it to say it swirls together vodka, Prosecco, and lemon sorbet to ridiculously satiating, giggle-inducing effect.
 Don’t worry, we don’t know how to pronounce Sgroppino, either.
 Not that we could without slurring our words after having one or two of these tipsy-inducing summere sippers.
 Originally published August 5, 2010–Renee Schettler Rossi

 This creamy, dreamy, madcap take on a nightcap draws on the cooling comfort of lemony ice cream.
 Since when was a nightcap only for nighttime?

 - Serves 2

-- 1/2 pound lemon ice cream (or substitue gelato or sorbe, whether homemade or store-bought.)
+- 1/2 pound lemon ice cream, or substitue gelato or sorbet, whether homemade or store-bought

-- 2. Pour the sgroppino into chilled glasses (champagne flutes are preferable) and serve immediately, before the concoction melts
+- 2. Pour the sgroppino into chilled glasses (champagne flutes would be lovely) and serve immediately before it has a chance to melt.

 I used lemon gelato from our local market to make this fresh, citrus-y, bliss of Sgroppino in a glass.
 The cool, inviting white color of this aperitif is a tingling, tangy, refreshing flavor break from whatever it is that you’re doing.
 Be careful though: The addictive nature of this sipper can impel one to make more than a single trip to the blender!